 I really enjoyed working with this indicator, despite the failure.
 I tried using some additional filters to improve the exit signals.
 Next time, I will add Bill Williams Fractals for exits (or pivots, if you prefer), to see if this improves the exits, profitability, and drawdowns.
 Until then, thank you for reading and trade well!

 Do you have a trading idea that you want me to put through our process to see if it would make a valid trading system?
-Leave a comment below or reach me via our Contact form and we can discuss.
+Leave a comment below and we can discuss.

 - (Yet Another) Improved RSI, John Ehlers, Technical Analysis of Stocks & Commodities, January 2022